christopheradams/hicetnunc-wiki/Edit-your-profile.md

 9. They will ask you to transfer 0.00177 tez to their address and provide the transaction in the form

 ## I don't want to get verified through twitter or the google form.
 Are there any other options?
-If users don't have Google or Twitter accounts, they just contact Baking Bad and we do the verification manually.
+If users don't have Google or Twitter accounts, they can contact Baking Bad to do the verification manually.
 There are several ways to send the profile: google form, twitter, telegram group, slack or email [https://baking-bad.org/docs/#contacts](Baking Bad contacts)